nb-377/OPF-Tutorial/README.md

 5. DSS-python: https://pypi.org/project/dss-python/ (replaces win32 COM interface discussed in user docs)

 6. Open DSS: https://sourceforge.net/projects/electricdss/

+7. Notepad ++: This software is used for the improved readability of OpenDSS results.
+It is available from: https://notepad-plus-plus.org/downloads/.

 Directory:

 loadshape.csv: This is the load shape file for the microgrid loads.